 (Pocket-lint) - OnePlus is known for loading its smartphones with lightweight but customisable software with plenty of additional, useful features.
 The OnePlus 8 and 8 Pro are no different.
-With the latest version of Oxygen OS, built on top of Android 10, there's plenty to sink your teeth into.
+Oxygen OS 11 - built on top of Android 11 - there's plenty to sink your teeth into.
 We've dug up some of our most used, and favourite tips and tricks for you to try on your new OnePlus phone.

 OnePlus has put one of the best displays on the market in its latest flagship phone, but more crucially, given us plenty of ways to make it suit us individually.
 Whether you want to adjust the colour, sharpness or refresh rate, it's all there.